 Belgium has always achieved good results in the field of packaging recycling.
 One of the key factors in this success is the house-to-house collection of PMD waste.
-‘A simple, uniform collection scenario lowers the threshold for members of the public to take part in the system and guarantees our recycling partners a constant flow of good-quality materials.
-With the New Blue Bag, we are continuing with this momentum’, says Fost Plus Managing Director Patrick Laevers.

 The blue PMD bag appeared on the streets of Belgium some twenty-five years ago.
 The separate collection of PMD – Plastic bottles and containers, Metal packaging and Drinks cartons – proved a success and millions of Belgians started sorting enthusiastically.

 ‘House-to-house collection plays a crucial role in the high level of participation in our system’, Patrick Laevers explains.
 ‘The PMD bags are collected from the public at home on average every two weeks.
 That makes it easy for everyone to take part in the system, including those who are less mobile or have smaller homes.’

 In addition, the sorting rules are the same across the entire country.
 ‘Whether you sort at home or at work, at the coast or in the Ardennes makes no difference.
 The same packaging can be put in these bags wherever you are.
 Not only does that make communication easier, but it also creates a habit, which means that it is easier for members of the public to sort correctly.’